“Only after I have become familiar with the style and character of the work can I start shaping an interpretation.”

 Will you sound out your opening word, then the second?

 You’ll begin by getting an overview of the story and your character.

 After you’ve studied the entire script, then you can infuse your lines with fitting emotions.

 Interpreting a piece of music entails making similar broad and deep connections.

 As Chapter 3 of The Musician’s Way portrays, when we pick up a new piece, rather than being concerned with executing the first phrase, it’s best for us to explore the mood, style, and tempo of the complete composition by listening to recordings, studying the score, and researching background information.

 Advanced musicians might do read-throughs, too, but without committing to any fingerings or expressive ideas.

-With a global understanding of the composition in place, then we can zero in on shaping phrases and making technical decisions that fit the character and tempo of each phrase.
+With a global understanding of a composition in place, we can next zero in on shaping phrases and making technical decisions that fit the character and tempo of each phrase.

-Pianist Leon Fleisher offers corresponding advice: “Once you have a clear musical intention, then you can set up some kind of physical choreography.”
-(The Musician’s Way, p.46)
+Pianist Leon Fleisher offers matching advice: “Once you have a clear musical intention, then you can set up some kind of physical choreography.”
+(TMW, p.
+46)

 © 2015 Gerald Klickstein